aws-samples/sample-power-aidlc-all/README.md

 - **Network errors** — Check connectivity to `api.github.com`.
 If behind a proxy, set `HTTPS_PROXY`.
 - **Steering files not visible** — Restart Kiro or open a new chat session.
 - **Windows script execution disabled** — Run `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned` or use the `.bat` script.
+- **Wrong project type detected** — If the workspace has a single non-source artifact (like a stray `README.md`) and you'd expected greenfield, that's still classified as greenfield.
+If detection seems off, you can simply pick a different phase from the list manually.

 ## Security

 - All downloads use HTTPS with TLS certificate validation
 - Temp files are cleaned up automatically after installation
 - The agent hook prompt is hardcoded and not user-modifiable during setup

 ## License